devadz/rails-react-devise-boilerplate/README.md

 # rails-react-devise-boilerplate

-This is a basic boilerplate for a Rails project with user authentication.
+This is a basic boilerplate for a Rails project with user registration.

 ## Ingredients